Incremental Data-Driven Policy Synthesis via Game Abstractions: Related Work

-\paragraph{Abstraction-Free Control Policy Synthesis} Another line of research has focused on control policy synthesis directly without building an abstraction using certificates.
+\paragraph{Abstraction-Free Control Policy Synthesis} Another line of research focuses on synthesizing control policies directly via certificates, bypassing the need for abstraction.
 For data-driven control barrier certificates (CBCs), many existing approaches are limited to linear or control-affine dynamics~\cite{Jagtap2020CBCGP,Cohen2022,Lopez2022uCBF}.
-Furthermore, many approaches rely on known Lipschitz constants to provide formal guarantees and/or address only partially unknown dynamics.
-For instance, Gaussian processes are employed by \cite{Wang2018CBF} and by \cite{Jagtap2020CBCGP} to learn partially unknown dynamics of nonlinear systems whilst assuming the affine control-dependent part of the dynamics to be known.
-Systems with unknown additive disturbance are addressed by \cite{Chekan2023UncertainConstraints}.
-Similarly, \cite{mathiesen2024data} assume the deterministic part of the dynamics to be accurately known, whilst the CBC-based safety control method proposed by \cite{mazouz2024data} focus on known noise distributions instead.
+Furthermore, many approaches rely on known Lipschitz constants to provide formal guarantees and/or address partially unknown dynamics.
+For instance, Gaussian processes are employed by \citet{Wang2018CBF} and \citet{Jagtap2020CBCGP} to learn the partially unknown dynamics of nonlinear systems while assuming the affine control-dependent part of the dynamics is known.
+Systems with unknown additive disturbance are addressed by \citet{Chekan2023UncertainConstraints}.
+Similarly, \citet{mathiesen2024data} assume the deterministic part of the dynamics to be accurately known, whereas the CBC-based safety control method proposed by \citet{mazouz2024data} focuses on known noise distributions.
 Approaches to fully unknown dynamics are scarce. \citet{Salamati2021DDCBC} study the computation of CBCs for fully unknown discrete-time systems relying on known Lipschitz constants.
 Uncertain continuous-time systems are studied by \citet{wang2023stochastic}, employing Bayesian inference and local Lipschitzness.
-These approaches are developed for simple safety and reachability properties and do not handle the class of specifications considered in our work.
+These approaches are developed for basic safety and reachability properties and cannot handle the class of specifications considered in our work.